Rizehigh/gto-preflop-trainer/README.md

 ## 💾 How Data Retention Works

 1. **Local Browser Isolation**:
    Your progress (total attempts, accuracy %, current streak, positional leaks, and hand history) is stored directly in your browser's `window.localStorage`.
 2. **Multi-Session Continuity**:
    You can close the tab or browser anytime and return days later — your statistics, best streak, and leak history will automatically reload.
 3. **Privacy-First**:
    No login, account creation, or server tracking is required.
 Each browser/device maintains its own isolated data set.
+Data is cleared automatically after 365 days of inactivity.

 ---